jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 go with other domain names like `a0.org.afilias-nst.info`.
 Where is an address for `rubyonrails.org`?"

-"Right&hellip; We don't keep A records on individual domain names like that.
-All we have are NS records on the NS kingdoms for the top level domains.
+"Right… We don't keep `A` records on individual domain names like that.
+All we have are `NS` records on the NS kingdoms for the top level domains.
 You'll have to ask one of those kingdoms for more help."

-"A records… NS records… top level domains?" a still befuddled Pat asked.
+"`A` records… `NS` records… top level domains?" a still befuddled Pat asked.

 Pam stopped Pat, speaking to the clerk, "Thank you so much for your help.
 We'll be on our way."